Retro-Devils/Mugen-Pi-4/README.md

 WINEDEBUG=-all LD_LIBRARY_PATH="/opt/retropie/supplementary/mesa/lib/" setarch linux32 -L /opt/retropie/emulators/wine/bin/wine '/home/pi/RetroPie/roms/wine/games/yourmugenfolder/mugennamehere.EXE'

+Another example

+#!/bin/bash

+cd"/home/pi/Retropie/roms/wine/games/yourmugenfolder"

+qjoypad "mugen" &

+WINEDEBUG=-all LD_LIBRARY_PATH="/opt/retropie/supplementary/mesa/lib/" setarch linux32 -L /opt/retropie/emulators/wine/bin/wine '/home/pi/RetroPie/roms/wine/games/yourmugenfolder/mugennamehere.EXE

 Easiest way to get paths for mugens is right click your exe and copy paths .

 Then replace "home/pi.......yourmugenfolder/" on cd line above. with your paths to folder containing exe.

 Then replace 'home/pi......mugennamehere.exe' on wine line with your paths to exe .

 8.Replace wine desktop file with attached "Wine Desktop.sh" in this github .

+This for all windows gamez not necessary if your gonna play mugen.

+9.Install qjoypad

-9.if your not in pixel open it.
+If your not in pixel open it.
 Then install Qjoypad with

 sudo apt-get install qjoypad